A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 Expiration on intro APRs.

-Your purchase APR expires after , and your 10.99% balance transfer APR expires 6 months after your first transfer.
+Your intro purchase APR expires after six months, and your intro balance transfer APR expires 6 months after your first transfer.
+Strongly consider paying off your balances before the expiration of your intro APRs to avoid accruing interest at a high rate.

 Time limit for balance transfers.

-If you want to take advantage of the intro balance transfer APR, your transfers must post to your account within the first month of account opening.
+If you want to take advantage of the intro balance transfer APR, your transfers must post to your account by the cutoff date.
+Check your card’s terms and conditions to find this date.

 Higher APR for cash advances.